9-FS/nhentai_archivist/readme.md

 nHentai Archivist is a tool to download hentai from https://nhentai.net and convert them to CBZ files.
 From quickly downloading a few hentai specified in the console, downloading a few hundred hentai specified in a downloadme.txt, up to automatically keeping a massive self-hosted library up-to-date by automatically generating a downloadme.txt from a search by tag.
 (For that use-case it has been optimised to tag the CBZ files in a way that [Komga](https://komga.org/) in [oneshot mode](https://komga.org/docs/guides/oneshots) interprets everything correctly.)

-nHentai Archivist is not connected to your nHentai account in any way.
-Automatically generating a `downloadme.txt` from your list of favourites is beyond the scope of this tool.
-However, once you compiled your favourites as a list of ID separated by line breaks, nHentai Archivist can take over.

 Why CBZ?
 CBZ is a widespread standard and basically just a ZIP file containing the images and a metadata file.
 This enables NHentai Archivist to **keep the tags** which wouldn't be possible with PDF as far as I know.

 Big thanks go out to [h3nTa1m4st3r_xx69](https://github.com/sam-k0), who helped me with using nHentai's completely undocumented API.
 Without him this project could not have been reactivated.